dkettchen/trans_standard_sizing/README.md

 If there were standard measurements and drafting methods that work for trans proportions, one could make sewing patterns (custom or ready-made) and create clothes that fit trans people as well as what cis people can expect from store-bought clothes.

 > Ex.
-If I develop a drafting method and/or ready-made pattern for a transmasc suit, any transmasc with sewing skills (or access to someone else's sewing skills) could make a suit that fits them as well as what cis men can buy at the store.
+Getting a suit made-to-measure by a professional tailor is incredibly expensive, but if we had a drafting method and/or ready-made pattern for a transmasc suit, any transmasc with sewing skills (or access to someone else's sewing skills) could make a suit that fits them as well as what cis men can buy at the store for essentially just material costs.

 This will not only be useful to trans people and their loved ones making them clothes at home, but also to anyone in fashion industry/clothing manufacturing who has trans clients.

 > Ex.
 I need high-vis at work, but don't fit standard issue.
 Ill-fitting PPE is not regulation, so we need to get it custom made for me.
-Our supplier has meanwhile *LITERALLY GIVEN UP* as they can't provide the level of custom drafting required, so we will need to use a professional tailor instead.
+Our supplier has meanwhile *LITERALLY GIVEN UP* as they can't provide the level of custom drafting/in person fitting required, so we will need to use a professional tailor instead.
 If there was guidance for how to source custom PPE based on our precedent, other companies would have an easier time with it in future.
 And if one could draft ready-made patterns for trans people, suppliers could even just have trans "standard issue" patterns on file for cases like this.